The Church of Jesus Christ of Latter-day Saints: Beginnings

-Joseph Smith formally organized the church as the Church of Christ, on April 6, 1830, in western New York.
-Smith later changed the name to the Church of Jesus Christ of Latter Day Saints after he stated he had received a revelation to do so.
-Initial converts were drawn to the church in part because of the newly published Book of Mormon, a self-described chronicle of indigenous American prophets that Smith said he had translated from golden plates.
+Joseph Smith formally organized the church as the Church of Christ, on April 6, 1830, in western New York; the church's name was later changed to the Church of Jesus Christ of Latter Day Saints.
+Initial converts were drawn to the church in part because of the newly published Book of Mormon, a self-described chronicle of Indigenous American prophets that Smith said he had translated from golden plates.

 Smith intended to establish the New Jerusalem in North America, called Zion.
 In 1831, the church moved to Kirtland, Ohio, and began establishing an outpost in Jackson County, Missouri, where Smith planned to eventually move the church headquarters.
 However, in 1833, Missouri settlers violently expelled the Latter Day Saints from Jackson County.
 The church attempted to recover the land through a paramilitary expedition, but did not succeed.
 Nevertheless, the church flourished in Kirtland as Smith published new revelations and the church built the Kirtland Temple, culminating in a dedication of the building similar to the day of Pentecost.
 The Kirtland era ended in 1838, after a financial scandal rocked the church and caused widespread defections.
-Smith regrouped with the remaining church in Far West, Missouri, but tensions soon escalated into violent conflicts with the old Missouri settlers.
-Believing the Latter Day Saints to be in insurrection, the Missouri governor ordered that they be "exterminated or driven from the State".
-In 1839, the Saints converted a swampland on the banks of the Mississippi River into Nauvoo, Illinois, which became the church's new headquarters.
+Smith regrouped with the remaining church in Far West, Missouri, but tensions soon escalated into violent conflicts with the Missouri settlers.
+Believing the Latter Day Saints to be an insurrection, the Missouri governor ordered that they be "exterminated or driven from the State".
+In 1839, the Latter Day Saints converted a swampland on the banks of the Mississippi River into Nauvoo, Illinois, which became the church's new headquarters.